Economy of the Bahamas: Offshore financial services

 Financial services constitute the second-most important sector of the Bahamian economy, accounting for up to 17% of GDP, due to the country's status as an offshore financial center.
 As of December 1998, 418 banks and trust companies have been licensed in the Bahamas.
 The Bahamas promulgated the International Business Companies (IBC) Act in January 1990 to enhance the country's status as a leading financial center.
 The Act simplified and reduced the cost of incorporating offshore companies in the Bahamas.
 Within 9 years, more than 100,000 IBC-type companies had been established.
 In February 1991, the government also legalized the establishment of Asset Protection Trusts in the Bahamas.
 In December 2000, partly as a response to appearing the plenary FATF Blacklist, the government enacted a legislative package to better regulate the financial sector, including creation of a Financial Intelligence Unit and enforcement of "know-your-customer" rules.
 Other initiatives include the enactment of the Foundations Act in 2004 and the planned introduction of legislation to regulate Private Trust Companies.
 After being later off the blacklist, in December 2020 Bahamas also was taken off the FATF greylist.

-Agriculture
+Agriculture and fisheries

 Agriculture and fisheries industry together account for 5% of GDP.
 The Bahamas exports lobster and some fish but does not raise these items commercially.
 There is no large scale agriculture, and most agricultural products are consumed domestically.
 The Bahamas imports more than $250 million in foodstuffs per year, representing about 80% of its food consumption.
 The government aims to expand food production to reduce imports and generate foreign exchange.
 It actively seeks foreign investment aimed at increasing agricultural exports, particularly specialty food items.
 The government officially lists beef and pork production and processing, fruits and nuts, dairy production, winter vegetables, and mariculture (shrimp farming) as the areas in which it wishes to encourage foreign investment.